johndimm/JasminePOST/README.md

 ```

-The response is good, as expected, from filling in the form on the web page at http://localhost:3000/:
+The response is good, as expected.
+No problem when filling in the
+form.

 ```
 {"response":{"to":"foo@bar.com","from":"moo@zar.com","message":"amber alert"}}
 ```

-The server response:
+The server response shows it all worked when the data comes from an HTML form.

 ```
 body: {"to":"foo@bar.com","from":"moo@zar.com","message":"amber alert"}